 - F5 Debug info.
 Also useful for finding your way around as it displays the coordinates of your current position.

 - F7 Have a look at yourself.

 - F12 Takes a screenshot.

 - Shift key.
 Want to look over the edge of a cliff without falling?
-Hold down the shift key as you move forward.
+Hold down the left shift key as you move forward.
 Also useful for building bridges.
 And the shift key is used to descend ladders.

 - Space bar.
 Hold down the space bar when you’re swimming and it will keep you on the surface.
 Use the shift key to go down if you want to pick up something under the water.
 Keep an eye on your air bubbles and surface using the space bar before you run out of air.
 Also used to climb ladders.